josephbudd/cwt/README.md

 ### Development issues

-The application's key service copies and reports what I key.
-Keying is like playing a drum.

-1. I have to be able to keep a beat in my head that corresponds to the words per minute.
-1. I have to be able to key to the rhythm of the beat in my head.

-But I can't do either.
-I may be adding a new way for me to learn.
+#### I can't key

+The morse code key is like a musical instrument that plays only one note.
+Morse code is like a song that has

+* a never changing beat,
+* notes that must only last 1 or 3 beats,
+* pauses that must only last 1 or 3 beats.

+I can't do any of that properly so I added a metronome.
+I'm hoping it will help me learn to key.
+Right now the metronome is automatic but I will be making changes with the metronome.

 ### CGO issues

-I seem to be having issues with my cgo.
+I think I fixed my CGO issue.
+It was revealed with my metronome.
+Time will tell.